MikelMNJ/starter-app/README.md

 # State Management

 State is handled with React's `useContext()` and `useReducer()` hooks.
 A custom `useStore()` hook is used to read from *Context* as well.
-This has been set up in an identical way to *Redux*, since Redux, under the hood, uses these as well.
+This has been set up in an similar way to *Redux*.

 ## About the Reducer
 The Reducer takes an initial state object and action.
 You can find the `actionCreator()` function, along with